Fasting has been very good for me. It has healed problems for me, sicknesses. It makes me feel good, and I enjoy it. It has also taught me a lot.

 So far I have written the following articles about the difficulties of fasting:

 - Fasting is difficult

 Today, I want to write about another thing that is difficult about fasting.

 I have found, and I see reports from others, that sleeping is difficult during fasting.
-I know this has really be the case for me.
+I know this has really been the case for me.

-I am 55 years old, which I don’t consider to be very old, more middle aged, but for the past few years, I regularly go to bed at 9 PM.
+I am 55 years old, which I don’t consider to be very old, more middle-aged, but for the past few years, I regularly go to bed at 9 PM.
 Sometimes a little before that even.
-I am a good sleeper, and usually withing a few minutes after laying down, I am asleep.
+I am a good sleeper, and usually, within a few minutes after laying down, I am asleep.
 Sleeping has never really been an issue for me.